Achena Prem

 Achena Prem is a 2011 Bengali romantic film directed by Swapan Saha and produced under the banner of Maa Kali Films.
 The movie is an unofficial remake of hit Kannada movie Mussanjemaatu.
 Surprisingly the fact that it is a remake of the Kannada movie has not been mentioned either on the Achena Prem's official website or in other reviews/articles on the internet.
-All Kannada songs from the original have been also retained in the movie.
+All Kannada songs from the original have also been retained in the movie.

 Plot

-Rahul is a popular radio jockey who likes to solve people problem.
-He meets Tanu and falls in love with her, but never expressed his feelings to his love interest.
+Rahul is a popular radio jockey who likes to solve people's problem.
+He meets Tanu and falls in love with her, but never expresses his feelings to her.